Bluehawk8908/NVA-Voice-Patch/README.md

 **Installation**
 This mod requires MelonLoader and is intended to be used with Version 0.6.1!
 This mod does NOT require the Vehicle Preloader.

-To install, simply extract the "SovietGuards.dll" file into your /mods/ folder.
+To install, simply extract the "NVA_Voices.dll" file into your /mods/ folder.